Carnival Corporation & plc (CCL) Shares Plummet Below 1-Year High

 Is It Worth Investing in Carnival Corporation & plc (NYSE: CCL) Right Now?

-compared to its average ratio and a 36-month beta value of 2.31.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 7 as “hold,” and 3 as “sell.”
+, and the 36-month beta value for CCL is at 2.31.
+Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 2 rating it as “overweight,” 7 as “hold,” and 3 as “sell.”

 Click Here to Download the FREE Report.